aureliotobias/tsdatasets/README.md

 # tsdatasets
-Compilation of open access time-series datasets
+ Compilation of open access time-series datasets for studying temperature-mortality association and other environmental stressors